isadamii/isadamii/README.md

-I am your local kiddo that codes
+# I am your local kiddo that codes in python